linwumeng/linwumeng.github.io.old/_posts/2014-09-09-how-do-i-override-the-default-config-file-for-log4j2.md

 Yes, the mistake is just that `-D` is JVM option than the app parameter.
 Change the position to fix it.

+Lastly, the app reported another error message about the URL format of `%~dp0:0,-1%\log4j2.xml`.
+I figured out the fix immediately as the error message showed up by add`file://` as the protocol part to form a URL as `file://%~dp0:0,-1%\log4j2.xml`.

 Ok, that is all today.